Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Before you sign up with a debt relief company

 Debt relief companies typically charge a percentage of a customer’s debt or a monthly program fee for their services.
 And not all companies are transparent about these costs or drawbacks that can negatively affect your credit score.
-Depending on the company you work with, you might pay other fees for setting up new accounts or third-party settlement services, which can leave you in a worse situation than when you signed up.
+Depending on the company, you might pay other fees for setting up new accounts or third-party settlement services, which can leave you in a worse situation than when you signed up.

 Consider alternatives before signing up with a debt relief company: